palewire/go-big-with-github-actions/docs/deploy.md

         uses: actions/deploy-pages@v4
 ```

 That's all it should take.
-You should save your workflow file and commit it your repository.
+Save your workflow file and commit it your repository.
 Once it's been pushed to GitHub you should be able to see it in the Actions tab of your repository.
 You can run it manually by clicking on the Run workflow button.

 ![Run workflow](_static/run-deploy.png)

 After the task finishes, your dashboard should be available at the URL `https://<your-username>.github.io/<your-repo-name>/`.
-You can find the link in the Pages tab of your repository settings and it should appear in the Deploy box in your job's summary page.
+You can also find the link in the Pages tab of your repository settings and it should appear in the Deploy box in your job's summary page.

 ![Deploy task with link](_static/deploy-task.png)